Kingxukai/linux/Documentation/userspace-api/gpio/gpio-handle-set-config-ioctl.rst

 bi-directional lines between input and output, but it may be used more generally to move lines seamlessly from one configuration state to another.

-To only change the value of output lines, use gpio-handle-set-line-values-ioctl.rst.
+To only change the woke value of output lines, use gpio-handle-set-line-values-ioctl.rst.

 First added in 5.5.